dkebler/4S/README.md

 By using Gulp in this limited manner if you changed the libraries that use gulp piping and plugins you could remove Gulp all together and use what you like (npm scripts, grunt).

 In this repo you'll find a gulpfile.js directory which contains a subirectores /tasks, /libs, /config.  /tasks/index.js loads in all the other cli tasks, /config/index.js is the base config file containing the important project configuration.
 Others are pretty self explanatory by filename, /lib is the "guts" of the workflow where all the heavy lifting goes one.
 By "modulizing" the code into library files my hope is that it will be easier for others to add or swap out components to the workflow (e.g.  an alternate style processor(e.g. [Stylus](https://learnboost.github.io/stylus/)), an alternate html templating engine/content builder (e.g. [Wintersmith](https://github.com/jnordberg/wintersmith))

-From your repo root a simple
+From a terminal at your repo root the gulp tasks available are show below.
+If you are using Sublimetext3 or Atom (maybe others) there are plugin packages available for those editors which will give you access to your gulp tasks from within the editor itself and display the console output there.
+Just search for "gulp" within their package managers.

 ```
 gulp help